Jon-Does-Stats/Jon-Does-Stats/README.md

 ## 👋 Hey friends! 👋

 I'm Jonathan, an aspiring data scientist and a recent M.S.
 Statistics grad.
 I sincerely love spatiotemporal statistics and data visualization, and I've created this digital showcase to ensnare like-minded individuals and trap them in collaboration.
-Poke around the projects here and share your thoughts and suggestions.
+Poke around the projects below and share your thoughts and suggestions.

 ## :unicorn: I'm seeking employment! :unicorn: